Short Ghorepani Poonhill Trekking

 - Head torch, or small torch, plus spare batteries.

-- Water bottle and water purification tables
+- Water bottle and water purification tablets

 - Sleeping bag and silk liner